rambabusaravanan/notes/aws/vpc-endpoints-links.md

 # VPC Endpoints

-- **Interface Endpoint** - traffic for `vpce` resolved using DNS to an ENI, to send traffic to NLB
+- **Interface Endpoint** - traffic for `vpce` resolved using DNS to an ENI, to send traffic to NLB (AWS PrivateLink)
-- **GatewayLoadBalancer Endpoint** - use Route Table, to send traffic to GatewayLoadBalancer
+- **GatewayLoadBalancer Endpoint** - use Route Table, to send traffic to GatewayLoadBalancer (AWS PrivateLink)
-- **Gateway Endpoint** - use Route Table, to send traffic to Amazon S3 or DynamoDB using private IP addresses
+- **Gateway Endpoint** - use Route Table, to send traffic to Amazon S3 or DynamoDB using private IP addresses (No AWS PrivateLink)

 Reference: https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html#concepts-vpc-endpoints